Bernadette Greene

 Kimberly Glover

-Kimberley Glover is pursuing a master’s degree in public health at Temple University.
+Kimberley Glover has a master’s degree in public health at Temple University.
 Her concentration is social and behavioral sciences.
 She received her bachelor’s degree in cognitive science from Rutgers University and her master’s degree in bioethics from Wake Forest University.
 She is excited to work with Breastfeed Durham for her culminating fieldwork project.
 She is passionate about using health policy and health advocacy to advance maternal, child, and family health.

 Linels Higuera Ancidey